 This subtitle may be cited as the “Ward 4 Libraries Act of 2023”.

 Sec.
-4072. (a)(1) Notwithstanding any other provision of law, no public funds shall be used to relocate or close the Juanita E. Thornton-Shepherd Park Branch of the District of Columbia Public Library; provided, that this prohibition shall not apply to a temporary relocation or closure for the purpose of modernizing, renovating, improving, or maintaining the library facility.
+4072. (a)(1) Notwithstanding any other provision of law, no public funds shall be used to relocate or close the Juanita E. Thornton-Shepherd Park Branch of the District of Columbia Public Library; provided, that this prohibition shall not apply to a temporary relocation or closure for the purpose of modernizing, renovating, rebuilding, improving, or maintaining the library facility.

 (2) For purposes of this subtitle, the term “public funds” includes federal, local, and capital funds.